 Skip to Content

 I am a huge fan of floof and fluff.
-When I was looking at what type of cat to get I did a thorough check of the fluffiest cat breeds combined with cats who act like dogs and found my perfect match with my Siberian cat Alexei.
+When I was looking at what type of cat to get, I scoured through the fluffiest cat breeds that also happen to act like dogs and found the perfect match — my Siberian cat Alexei.

-Whilst Siberians are wonderfully fluffy and – spoiler – are in this list there are also several other fabulously fluffy cat breeds.
-And the fluffiest kitties also seem to have lovely and affectionate personalities.
+While Siberians are wonderfully fluffy and — spoiler alert — are on this list, there are also several other fabulously fluffy cat breeds.
+And the fluffiest kitties also seem to have lovely and friendly personalities everyone can get behind.

 Exotic Shorthair kitten, 4 months old, sitting in front of white background